Joystream/joystream/cli/README.md

 ARGUMENTS
   ID      ID of the Curator Group
   STATUS  New status of the group (1 - active, 0 - inactive)

+OPTIONS
+  --useMemberId=useMemberId  Try using the specified member id as context whenever possible --useWorkerId=useWorkerId  Try using the specified worker id as context whenever possible
 ```

 _See code: [src/commands/content/setCuratorGroupStatus.ts](https://github.com/Joystream/joystream/blob/master/cli/src/commands/content/setCuratorGroupStatus.ts)_